qalydon/qf-localc/README.md

   }
 }
 ```

+#### IEX 1.0
+The IEX Version 1.0 API offers a large amount of data.
+In addition to
+historical stock prices, it offers
+historical dividend information.
+Unfortunately, the data is only good up to
+March 2018.
+As of that date, IEX stopped updating dividend information in favor
+of moving users to its new [IEX Cloud API](https://iexcloud.io).

 #### Forcing a Specific Data Source
 If for some reason you want to force a category to use a spceific data source,